David-Desmaisons/neutronium-main-window/README.md

 ```

 This component will allow transition when displaying a given view model.
-See [Neutronium documentation](https://github.com/David-Desmaisons/Neutronium/wiki) for more detail.
+See [Neutronium documentation](https://github.com/David-Desmaisons/Neutronium/wiki) and [NeutroniumDemo](https://github.com/David-Desmaisons/NeutroniumDemo) for more details.